bbauska/Coursera-Bootstrap/readme.md

 subfolders in there, which contain node modules, which are necessary for the likes of our node module and so on.

-Let\'s take a quick tour of the node modules folder to see what the contents of these are.
+Let&apos;s take a quick tour of the node modules folder to see what the contents of these are.

-Going to my git-test folder, if you\'re going to the node modules folder, you would see, as I said, a whole bunch of subfolders there.
+Going to my git-test folder, if you&apos;re going to the node modules folder, you would see, as I said, a whole bunch of subfolders there.

-Normally you don\'t need to be venturing into the node modules folder.
+Normally you don&apos;t need to be venturing into the node modules folder.
 They just exist there because they are needed for the \[INAUDIBLE\].

 As you browse through, you should notice a folder named lite-server